cilogi/lid/README.md

-For all solutions, Google, Facebook and Email the cookie persists for a configurable amount of time (30 days by default) or until the browser deleted it, or if the user _logs out_ of the app.
+For all solutions, Google, Facebook and Email the cookie persists for a configurable amount of time (30 days by default) or until the browser deletes it, or if the user _logs out_ of the app.
 The OAuth token is never stored.

 Its a problem that Facebook have moved away from always providing